Degrees | Communication, Media and Learning Technologies Design | Mathematics Science and TechnologySkip to content Skip to main navigation

 Online Master’s Program in Computing in Education

 The program in Computing in Education includes a strand in which all coursework is conducted online.
 The online program is designed for teachers and others who work with schools.
 Participants take about ten courses online, which use video conferencing, discussion boards, and other means of online communication.
 Besides these courses, students have the opportunity to work on independent projects, and they are welcome to attend workshops or courses in person at Teachers College.
 Students may begin the program in the Fall term (September to December), Spring term (January to May), or the Summer term (May to July).
-For more information, please write to Dr. Howard Budin at firstname.lastname@example.org, call (212) 678-3773, or visit here.
+For more information, please contact Dr. Jin Kuwata at Kuwata@tc.columbia.edu, call (212) 678-3344, or visit here.

 An M.A. program leading to a New York State teaching license for “Technology Specialist K-12” prepares candidates to become technology coordinators in schools.
 Student teaching and fieldwork are required.
 The program is available to those with or without initial teaching licenses who have some knowledge and experience in using technology in teaching.